Siecons/sieconsSocialWeb/wp-content/plugins/404page/readme.txt

 == Screenshots ==

-1. The default 404 error page of the Twenty Nineteen theme
+1. The default 404 error page of the Twenty Twenty theme
-2. Create a custom 404 error page
+2. Creating a custom 404 error page
 3. Select the created page as 404 error page
 4. The custom 404 error page in action
+5. The advanced plugin settings

 == Frequently Asked Questions ==